Southern Pacific 1744: SL&RG service and rebuild

-Disposition
+Niles Canyon Railway ownership

 On March 9, 2020, it was announced that No. 1744 would be purchased by the Pacific Locomotive Association, with the hopes of finishing its restoration to operate it on the Niles Canyon Railway (NCRY), which lies on the last leg of the Transcontinental Railroad.
 Crews of the SL&RG began to help move the separated components of the locomotive West-bound to Brightside.
 The same day the acquirement was announced, the tender and cab arrived at the NCRY's facility at Brightside, California, and the tender was placed on the rails.
 On August 31, the frame and running gear also made it to the NCRY by truck.
 As of 2023, the boiler is being rebuilt with a new rear flue sheet and a new crown sheet at Stockton Locomotive Works, and the driving wheels have been repaired at the California State Railroad Museum’s (CSRM) locomotive shop in Sacramento.